Read This First

 Prompt 2: Provide 10 philosophical insights on human language capabilities.

-The anchors here are what Language is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep what Language is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
 The page matters inside what the topic clarifies and what it asks the reader to hold apart because those anchors determine how the topic is supposed to guide judgment.

 The answer should discipline the question without pretending that the live difficulty has disappeared.
 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.